Featured Story

 • Of course, we want your stories to ooze originality, but a well-written story is a must.
 We are fond of character-driven fiction, though readers point out that not every story we publish fits that rubric.
 Our goal is to publish the best stories we can that will be interesting, worthwhile reads.
 Some stories, especially in the short short fiction, will succeed despite lack of plot, character, punctuation, what-have-you.

-• We may purchase dark fantasy, but will not publish pure horror.
+• We may purchase dark fantasy, but try not to publish pure horror.
 We don't mind feeling the flush of arousal, but will not publish erotica.
 Guns a-blazing might make our day, but we don't suspect most military SF will win us over.
 Humor?
 We take it, It often works especially for short short fiction, but do keep in mind that one alien's funny bone is located near another species' sac of indifference.
 We're likely not your best market for longer funny tales.

 • PS We'd like to emphasize that guidelines aren't worth the paper they're printed on (which in this case is no paper at all).
 Splurge for a free email subscription, or if you can't afford free, browse the archives here on the website.
 Read, and get a feel for what Daily Science Fiction publishes.
 We always want new and different work, of course, but you can get a real tactile sense of this or any other publication only by reading it.